How some tourists ruin photography for everyone

 Photo by Manuel Becker

-Social Media is probably one of the reasons, why most of the people are trying to capture photos, that are as unique as possible.
+Social Media is probably one of the reasons, why most people are trying to capture photos, that are as unique as possible.
 While this may work for the social profile, it’s often anything else than social.

 Enjoying this beautiful waterfall called Marymere Falls near Seattle isn't always that easy.
-The fence doesn't prevent people from getting down there and in this case there were around 50 people (some of them were even yelling at them), that had to wait for quite some time until they finished their private photo shooting.
+The fence doesn't prevent people from getting down there and in this case, there were around 50 people (some of them were even yelling at them), that had to wait for quite some time until they finished their private photo shoot.
 What a nice way of this mother to teach her son how to make friends and how to respect other people...

-Tourism is definitely on a peak right now and while some might think that this is the whole issue why so many places are so crowded, I am kind of glad, that so many people can afford to travel and to see the world.
+Tourism is definitely at a peak right now and while some might think that this is the whole issue why so many places are so crowded, I am kind of glad, that so many people can afford to travel and to see the world.
 Every year more and more people will probably be able to travel and that’s good in general, as long as we understand, that we are a part of these tourists.
 I believe that a lot of photographers hate too many people at specific places, but well… they are present too and therefore part of the issue.

 There are 2 very easy solutions to solve this problem for serious photographers: